Do you hear a hissing noise coming from the brake pedal? The noise may be constant, or you may only hear it when you press the gas pedal.

 - Hissing sound when applying the brakes

-- Brake booster problem hissing sound
+- The brake booster problem hissing sound

 - Whoosh sound when you apply the brakes